 9. Pittsburgh, PA

 Pittsburgh puts down the black and gold on St. Patty’s Day and dons a festive green.
 You can join thousands of attendees in their annual parade, then head over to downtown’s Irish Fair in the Square for a family-friendly party of live music and authentic eats that lasts through the evening.
 For a unique experience, head to the Crafthouse Stage & Grill for a performance by two Celtic bands called The Wild Geese and The Low Kings, with bagpipes, kilts, and all the Irish music you could ask for.

 Where to Stay in Pittsburgh

-Celebrating St. Patrick’s day in the United States can bring out the Irish in all of us.
-You just have to know where to go for the authentic experience.
+Celebrating St. Patrick’s Day in the United States can bring out the Irish in all of us.
+You just have to know where to go for an authentic experience.
 No matter what city you choose, follow this guide and you’ll be feeling the luck of the Irish in no time.